Why buy a portable AC, what to look for?

 Evaporative portable air conditioners are ideal for very dry hot weather such as in the US southwest, Australia, or the dry season in tropical countries.
 They are 2-3 times more efficient than condenser-based portable air conditioners, but only in dry weather.
 You really don’t want to use one of these if you’re trying to cool a room in very humid weather; it won’t cool much, and it will make the humidity worse.

 Evaporative air conditioners tend to be much cheaper than condenser-based portable air conditioners because there is no refrigerant or condenser pump.
-Most are available for under $200, just make sure an evaporative unit makes sense for your local humidity level.
+Many are available for under $200, just make sure an evaporative unit makes sense for your local humidity level.
 There are no EER ratings for evaporative air conditioners.

 I won’t cover evaporative air conditioners below this section.
 Here are a few units you might want to look more closely at: